HCS Score

 USDG maintains its dollar peg through reserve assets held by custodians and financial institutions.

-Those reserves typically include cash deposits, treasury instruments, money-market assets, cash equivalents, and reserve management accounts.
-For every USDG token in circulation, equivalent value is supposed to be held in these reserve assets — ensuring that holders can always redeem their tokens for dollars.
+Those reserves include cash deposits, Treasury instruments, money market assets, cash equivalents, and reserve management accounts.
+For every USDG token in circulation, equivalent value is held in these reserve assets, ensuring that holders can always redeem their tokens for dollars.

 This reserve model is standard practice for fiat-backed stablecoins.
-It's how USDT, USDC, and PYUSD work too.
-And it's the source of the same fundamental problem across all of them.
+It is how USDT, USDC, PYUSD, and FDUSD work too.
+And it is the source of the same fundamental problem across all of them.

-Treasury instruments — US Treasury bills, notes, and bonds — are interest-bearing financial instruments.
+Treasury instruments including US Treasury bills, notes, and bonds are interest-bearing financial instruments.
 They generate returns through interest payments from the US government.
-Money-market assets operate similarly.
+Money market assets operate similarly.
 Cash deposits in conventional banking institutions earn interest.
 The entire reserve infrastructure that makes USDG stable and redeemable generates income through interest-based financial mechanisms.

-This is one of the most important principles in the CoinStudy HCS methodology — and it's worth stating clearly for Muslim investors who may not have considered it.
+This is one of the most important principles in the CoinStudy HCS methodology and it is worth stating clearly for Muslim investors who may not have considered it.

 Placing an asset on a blockchain does not change the nature of that asset.
-Tokenizing a Treasury bill doesn't make it halal.
-Representing cash deposits on Ethereum doesn't remove their interest-bearing characteristics.
-The blockchain is a distribution and transfer mechanism — it doesn't transform the financial nature of what's underneath.
+Tokenizing a Treasury bill does not make it halal.
+Representing cash deposits on Ethereum does not remove their interest-bearing characteristics.
+The blockchain is a distribution and transfer mechanism.
+It does not transform the financial nature of what is underneath.

 USDG is a blockchain token.
-But what backs that token — Treasury securities, bank deposits, money-market instruments — retains all of its original financial characteristics.
+But what backs that token, which is Treasury securities, bank deposits, and money market instruments, retains all of its original financial characteristics.
 The interest those assets generate is still interest.
 The Riba concern is still Riba.
 The blockchain wrapper changes the format, not the substance.

 This is Riba.
 The interest income generated from these reserves is how the entities behind USDG sustain the financial infrastructure needed to maintain the dollar peg.
 The stability that makes USDG useful is funded by and dependent on interest-based financial mechanisms.

-Under the CoinStudy HCS methodology, this creates a significant and decisive Sharia compliance concern that triggers the red-line failure.
+Under the CoinStudy HCS methodology, this creates a decisive Sharia compliance failure that triggers the primary red-line violation.

 USDG is specifically designed to reduce volatility.
 Price stability is maintained effectively.
 Reserve disclosures and redemption mechanisms are in place.

 USDG was not created for gambling or speculation.
-Its intended functions — payments, settlements, remittances, liquidity management — are legitimate in isolation.
+Its intended functions of payments, settlements, remittances, and liquidity management are legitimate in isolation.

 Overall Result: Haram — Red Line Violations